 We also have a couple of tricks up our sleeves.
 Easy example, let’s say you want a ring with super fine filigree detail (little wires bent into shapes).
 Instead of doing a pure round wire I'll make the cross-section egg shaped, with the thicker part to the inside of the ring.
 This places my structural integrity out of sight and makes the detail look way finer than it actually is.

-If you sit down to create a signature vintage piece for our catalogue which diamond shapes simply fit the mould best?
+If you sit down to create a signature vintage piece for our catalog which diamond shapes simply fit the mold best?

 *Even a rather plain setting, like the one below, just looks more vintage when set with a cushion cut diamond…

 Ok, I’ve got that out of my system.
 Let me give you some things to consider.
 A cushion cut gives me a lot to work with. you've round edges, round corners but an overall square shape.
 So if I'm doing a ring with an elaborate top it anchors the design by designating the top into four quadrants yet keeps the design soft and rounded.
 You also get pure square as well as more rectangular cuts, each one pulling the design into its own direction.
 A cushion is also cut deeper than most other stones so I naturally have height and volume to work with.

 But the main reason is a cushion cut has the most brilliance of all the diamond cuts.
 When you look into a cushion there is a lot more happening on the inside, it's near impossible to track any individual facet.
 And the design mimics that. we've detail everywhere.